-Some natural remedies, like PIPTOPET, have been specifically designed not only to treat cancer in dogs, but also prevent it!
+Some natural products, like PIPTOPET, have been specifically designed not only during cancer is present in dogs, but also before having issues with cancer!

 Our heart goes out to you if you’re dealing with a difficult diagnosis of cancer for your pup.
 You have many decisions to make, and you’re most likely doing lots of research to better understand the diagnosis and know your options.

 You always want the best for your pet, and as pet parents and pet advocates ourselves, we here at HomeoAnimal understand, and we want the same.
-If you’re interested in a natural treatment for cancer in dogs that is both safe and effective, look no further!
+If you’re interested in a natural treatment for cancer in dogs that is both safe and effective, we have an option for you!

-We have put our years of experience in the industry together to develop PIPTOPET, a natural remedy made with medicinal mushroom, specifically designed to boost your pet’s immune system and help him or her fight cancer and reduce chances of a recurrence!
+We have put our years of experience in the industry together to develop PIPTOPET, a natural product made with medicinal mushroom, specifically designed to boost your pet’s immune system and support his health during his fight against cancer and when facing chances of a recurrence!

 You’ll be amazed to see its anti-tumor, anti-viral, and anti-bacterial properties at work in your pup!
-This remedy is safe for use long-term, on its own or in conjunction with traditional treatments.
+You can use this product for long-term use, on its own or in conjunction with traditional treatments.